 Rule 6: Seek permission to install or download any app or software

 The internet contains millions of pieces of software and apps built to achieve malicious purposes.
 These include adware, malware, ransomware, virus, Trojans, worms… and the list goes on.
 Furthermore, these programs are crafted in such an attractive way that kids often get enticed to install them, without knowing that it jeopardizes their family’s privacy.

 Malicious programs, as listed above, can broadcast an individual’s movements, communication, passwords, contact details, and banking details.
-In worse cases, the camera of the gadget can get hacked, and provide live video feed of all your child’s activities without their knowledge.
-If you are worried that your child may wander off to websites that might be inappropriate for him, get a VPN.
-Against to many cyber threats that are crafted on purpose to exploit a child’s innocence, a VPN can keep them safe from many dangers.
+In worse cases, the camera of the gadget can get hacked, and provide a live video feed of all your child’s activities without their knowledge.
+If you are worried that your child may wander off to websites that might be inappropriate for him, get an VPN.
+Against to many cyber threats that are crafted on purpose to exploit a child’s innocence, an VPN can keep them safe from many dangers.

 Rule 7: Never do anything online that can hurt someone